animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <gfe:index id="myDefinedIndex" expression="someField" from="/SomeRegion" define="true"/>
 ```

 When `define` is set to `true`, it does not immediately create the `Index`.
 All "defined" Indexes are created at the same time when the Spring `ApplicationContext`.
 This occurs when a `ContextRefreshedEvent` is published by the Spring container.
-Spring Data for GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
+Spring Data for VMware GemFire registers itself as an `ApplicationListener` listening for the `ContextRefreshedEvent`.
 When
-fired, Spring Data for GemFire calls
+fired, Spring Data for VMware GemFire calls
 [QueryService.createDefinedIndexes()](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/QueryService.html#createDefinedIndexes).

 Defining indexes and creating them at the same time boosts speed and